joshcasteel/graphql-project/readme.md

-GraphQL project using React and mongoDB
+GraphQL project using React, Express and MongoDB